Featured site: Find out what are the trending items on Amazon.com!

 Pinterest share Tumblr share

-Written by Vera C. Last updated on .
+Written by Vera C. Last updated on

-Here is how to stop your recurring subscription payments in your PayPal account.
-For example, suppose you purchased a magazine subscription and paid using PayPal.
-Now you decide that you want to stop that subscription, but you can't find out how to do it.
-Here's how you can simply end those automatic payments, all from within your PayPal account.
 This extra safety feature is why I only use PayPal to pay for my subscriptions, because I know I can cancel it easily inside my PayPal account later if I need to.
 If a retailer doesn't offer PayPal, I simply don't buy their product - I'll either find an alternative or manage without it.
 PayPal basically gives you an extra layer of protection.

 First of all though, rest assured that legitimate retailers will always provide a way for you to cancel your subscription at their end of things.
 Usually you would do this by logging into your account with them and selecting the option to cancel, or by contacting customer service.
-However, even legitimate retailers don't always make it immediately obvious how to cancel a subscription, and that is one of the reasons I recommend stopping payments from inside your PayPal account.
+Unfortunately, even legitimate retailers don't always make it immediately obvious how to cancel a subscription, and that is one of the reasons I recommend stopping payments from inside your PayPal account.
 Even if you do cancel your subscription with the retailer themselves, I highly recommend also stopping it at the PayPal level as described in this tutorial.

 Who this tutorial is for

-How to cancel automatic subscription payments in PayPal
+How to cancel a PayPal subscription

 Your screen layout may look slightly different at your end of things depending on the size of your browser window and what menu options you have available, but the steps will still be the same.